 To counter these algorithmic biases, the team suggests that bias prevention and mitigation will need a broad collective effort to holistically develop the tools needed for identifying and intervening when such biases are found, such as utilizing “model cards,” or documentation on the possible biases and limitations of AI models.

-Read More: The Disconnect Between Developers and Application Security – InApps 2022
+Read More: Mastering Low-Code Application Development in 2021 – InApps Technology 2022

 Despite these flaws and the potential for misuse, GPT-3 nevertheless represents a big leap forward in terms of getting machines to understand and manipulate human languages.
 While such systems have yet to fully approximate the general-purpose versatility of human intelligence, there are glimmers that they are coming quite close.